zhewang95/tensorflow-on-hisilicon/readme.md

 3. "cannot import name xx" when import python package(suppose we name it yy): This error don't give any information about what's going wrong.
 But you can go to python's site-packages/yy directory and run `find . -name "*.so"` to list all .so files in package yy.
 You may find that the file name is complicated like `xx.cpython-36m-i386-linux-gnu.so`, which contain the python version and platfrom information.
 Rename it to `xx.so` and the problem will be solved.
 I guess that python will check the filename to ensure right .so library will be loaded.
-But for cross-compile you may generate wrong file name by change.
+But for cross-compile you may generate wrong file name by chance.

 ### Reference links
 * [海思3536：osdrv编译过程中报错及解决方法](https://blog.csdn.net/u010168781/article/details/65637105)